wyedoubleyou/single_pipeline_point_based_modeling/README.md

 ## Point-based Modeling Inference process

 - store your human model RGB image in `samples/internet_images/images/` folder, make sure the image is in **`.jpg`** format to prevent duplication, as the clothing segmentation mask from Graphonomy is in `.png` format
 - the `<rgb_file_name>` is the name of the RGB image without extension.
 E.g. "Pip1.jpg" the `<rgb_file_name>` will be "Pip1".
-Example of the single pipeline command are as below:
+Example of the command are as below:

   ``` shell
   python piptest.py <rgb_file_name>

   ```

-- `Pip1.jpg` is provided, you can try the code with command:
+- To run the code, you can try with command:

   ``` shell
   python piptest.py Pip1